maxpmaxp/pdfreader/doc/examples/extract_image.rst

   >>> fd = open(file_name, "rb")
   >>> doc = PDFDocument(fd)

-Let's have a look at the sample file :download:`sample file <pdfs/example-image-xobject.pdf>` It contains a logo on the first page.
+Have a look at the sample file :download:`sample file <pdfs/example-image-xobject.pdf>`.
+There is a logo on the first page.
 Let's extract it.

 .. doctest::